maxim-saplin/llm_chess/README.md

 # [>>> LEADERBOARD <<<](https://maxim-saplin.github.io/llm_chess/)

-Putting LLMs up against ~each other~ Randmon Player in chess game.
+Putting LLMs up against ~each other~ Randmon Player in a chess game.
 Testing basic instruction following capabilities and of course chess proficiency :)

 - `llm_chessp.py` runs the game, collects the results, records video

 ## Running the Games

- - Decide if you would like to put one LLM against the other OR a random player (chaos monkey picking randome move out of a list of legal moves provided to it)
+ - Decide if you would like to put one LLM against the other OR a random player (chaos monkey picking random move out of a list of legal moves provided to it)
-    - Set `use_random_player` to True to make make random player play white and LLM play black
+    - Set `use_random_player` to True to make random player play white and LLM play black
- - Set LLM params in .env file (API key, etc.) for both white and black player agents
+ - Set LLM params in the .env file (API key, etc.) for both white and black player agents
-    - Azure Open AI i used buy default, modify `utils.py` to use a different provider that is supported by [Autogen](https://microsoft.github.io/autogen/docs/topics/llm_configuration/)
+    - Azure Open AI used by default, modify `utils.py` to use a different provider that is supported by [Autogen 0.2](https://microsoft.github.io/autogen/docs/topics/llm_configuration/)
  - Check configs (see next)
  - `pip install -r requirements.txt`
     - Optionally create a VENV
  - Run `llm_chess.py`
-    - llm_chess_tool_call.py is older version relying on native tool call support, not maintained, keeping JIC
+    - llm_chess_tool_call.py is an older version relying on native tool call support, not maintained, keeping JIC

 ### Configs